-“Early intervention and treatment is very important with Alzheimer’s disease, and when using Leqembi.
+“Early intervention and treatment are very important with Alzheimer’s disease, and when using Leqembi.
 This is a tool to help prevent the progression of memory loss from Alzheimers, and cannot be given to those with more severe memory impairment.” added Dr. Donald McCarren of Memory Treatment Center of Bonita Springs.

 “We already have numerous current Alzheimer’s Disease patients at Memory Treatment Centers who will be treated with this groundbreaking therapy and are hopeful that we will be able to serve and treat countless more with this efficacious treatment” concluded Dr. Robert Mannel of Jacksonville.